-If you or a member of your family is pregnant, there are plenty of sources of information and advice on the type of care you are entitled to in the UK.
+If you or a member of your family are pregnant, there are plenty of sources of information and advice on the type of care you are entitled to in the UK.

 Maternity rights for employees

-Women that are pregnant and employed in the UK are entitled to rights from their employers.
-The level of payment detailed refers to statutory minimum pay and leave offered to employees.
+Women who are pregnant and employed in the UK have rights under their employment contracts.
+The information on payment detailed below refers to statutory minimum pay and leave offered to employees.

 You are entitled to the following rights based on UK statutory maternity rights:

 - Protection against unfair treatment or dismissal